railcore/railcore.github.io/build_and_troubleshoot/bl_touch.md

 | Yellow | Pulse-width servo control |

 ## Duet2 Connections
+### Probe endstop contact
 When facing the RailCore electronics panel and mounted Duet2, use the two pins on the **left side** of the "Z PROBE" 4-pin header.
 The White lead goes on the far-left contact ("Z_PROBE_IN"), and black to GND.
 Leave the two remaining pins on the right side unoccupied (Z_PROBE_MOD & +3.3V)

 ![Z Probe header](./bltouch-zprobe.png)
 ![Probe Connection](./bltouch-probe.jpg)

+### Probe control signal
 The Three-pin connector from BL-Touch is the control and power to the probe.
 Connect this to the 3-pin connector on Duet for PWM1.
 The Brown wire (ground) should be on the right pin, facing the connector.